byu-cpe/ComputingBootCamp/website/_selfpaced/Lcm.md

 Then as the autonomous control systems of the wheelchair are being developed, we could play back those data logs and see how the control system handles the input data in real time to verify that it works as expected.
 Using the logged data and playback features we can then develop systems and test them before applying them onto the vehicle, minimizing the risk of unexpected behavior, especially behaviors that could lead to damage to the hardware.

-===== lcm-logplayer-gui =====
+##### lcm-logplayer-gui

 This provides access to a GUI that allows for greater control of the playback of a logfile, when compared to the lcm-logplayer command.
 Specific channels can be isolated, playback speed can be easily controlled, and the progress of the logfile can be viewed.

 As previously mentioned, this command requires the use of java and a graphical output, so if one or both of those are unavailable for some reason, you can use the lcm-logplayer command instead.

-===== lcm-spy =====
+##### lcm-spy

 This command provides a GUI that can be used to visualize all desired messages and channels in real time.
 Some of the useful information provided is the channel, message type, number of messages received, frequency at which messages are received, and then additional information like the current values of message fields.
 Additionally, the messages can be clicked on to view more detailed information, and the individual fields can also be clicked on to view a plot of those values over time.

 The interactive features (clicking on messages and fields) can only be used once proper setup for your message types has been performed.
-Fortunately this had been made simple with our lab's lcm_messages repository.
-Any messages defined therein can be setup with lcm-spy by running <syntaxhighlight lang="bash" inline> make spy </syntaxhighlight> from within the base directory of the repository.
-The repository can be found at https://bitbucket.org/frostlab/lcm_messages/src/master/, and instructions on using and adding to that repository can be found in the 'Adding LCM messages to the FRoSt Lab Repo' section of this guide.

 When run without any setup, lcm-spy will listen to any message and channel, similar to lcm-logger, but with greater feedback to the user than lcm-logger, but without any of the interactive features.

-If you are not using the lcm_messages repository, you will not have access to <syntaxhighlight lang="bash" inline> make spy </syntaxhighlight>.
-Instead you will need to:
+In order to setup your message types to use the interactive features, you will need to:

 # Generate the java form of your messages
 # Have a terminal open in the directory that contains your .lcm file you used to generate the messages
-# Run <syntaxhighlight lang="bash" inline> javac -cp /usr/local/shar/java/lcm.jar [your package name]/*.java </syntaxhighlight> to create .class files for each of your java messages
+# Run ```javac -cp /usr/local/shar/java/lcm.jar [your package name]/*.java``` to create .class files for each of your java messages
-# Run <syntaxhighlight lang="bash" inline> jar cf [your package name].jar [your package name]/*.class </syntaxhighlight> to create a .jar file from your .class files
+# Run ```jar cf [your package name].jar [your package name]/*.class``` to create a .jar file from your .class files
-# Then run <syntaxhighlight lang="bash" inline> export CLASSPATH=[your package name].jar && lcm-spy </syntaxhighlight> to run lcm-spy using your .jar file to allow it to process messages that are any of your message types
+# Then run ```export CLASSPATH=[your package name].jar && lcm-spy``` to run lcm-spy using your .jar file to allow it to process messages that are any of your message types

 ==== Additional Terminal Commands ====